FiQCI/fiqci-examples/qiskit/README.md

 ```

-2-Qubit gates are placed on QB3 (Here this is qB_2 due to Qiskit indexing starting from 0) with the target of one of the outer qubits.
+2-Qubit gates are placed on QB3 (Here this is QB_2 due to Qiskit indexing starting from 0) with the target of one of the outer qubits.
 We can now measure the fidelity and trace distance for this.

 - Fidelity is the "closeness" of two quantum states or how distinguishable they are from each other
     - For example a maximum value of 1 is attained if and only if the two states are identical.
-    - There is good discussion found here: http://theory.caltech.edu/~preskill/ph219/chap2_15.pdf
+    - For more detailed explanation have a look at: http://theory.caltech.edu/~preskill/ph219/chap2_15.pdf

 - The "Distance from target" or the Trace Distance is the Quantum generalization of the "statistical distance"
-    or Kolmogorov distance
+    or Kolmogorov distance.
     It is another measure of the distinguishability between two quantum states